 Video content is extremely heavy, especially when compared to images, so it's essential to deliver your video content in the most optimized way.

 Optimizing videos for web and mobile applications can be complex, however, with video files often very large.
-It can therefore result in longer upload & download times and very CPU-intensive transcoding and manipulation.
+It can therefore result in longer upload & download times and very CPU-intensive transcoding and transformation.
 The vast set of potential devices, resolutions, video formats, and video codecs makes it even more confusing.

 This page describes how you can apply various optimization techniques to deliver the best quality videos with the lowest file sizes, a key component in improving Core Web Vitals metrics.
 It also outlines the default transformations applied by Cloudinary to aid the optimization.

 Whenever you apply any transformation to video, Cloudinary performs the following optimizations by default:

 - Automatically selects the video codec (vc_auto).
 See vc_auto in the Transformation URL API Reference for the default values.

 - Applies a quality adjustment relevant to the codec.
 To override the default adjustments, set the quality parameter in your transformation.

 You can control the video quality with the

 q in URLs).
 This parameter represents a mapping between the actual low-level settings of each different video format normalized to a quality value between 1 (lowest) and 100 (highest).
 Reducing the quality is a trade-off between visual quality and file size.
 See vc (video_codec) in the Transformation URL API Reference for the default settings for each format.